msc-creative-computing/p-comp-week-1-labs-Turquoise-Haohy/Week4/finalProjectProposal/Week7/README.md

 ![assemble](assemble.jpeg)

-after assembly them together, and it is perfectlr fitted, and then I began to test it with codes:
+after assembly them together, and it is perfectlr fitted, and then I began to test it with other modules, the ultosonic distance sensor, and combine all of these in codes:
 [Test the servo with codes](https://youtube.com/shorts/uChRyiTW_cw?feature=share)

 ## Adding a sound